dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-opa.md

     # `defaultStatus` is the status code to return for denied responses
     - name: defaultStatus
       value: 403

+    # `readBody` controls whether the middleware reads the entire request body in-memory and make it
+    # availble for policy decisions.
+    - name: readBody
+      value: "false"

     # `rego` is the open policy agent policy to evaluate. required
     # The policy package must be http and the policy must set data.http.allow